noahc3/Homebrew-Guide/gettingstarted/beforestarting.rst

 Custom Firmware (CFW) gives homebrew more access to the system than standard userland homebrew most commonly available on most systems.

 Currently, all Nintendo Switches sold before July 2018 can run custom firmware.
-Switches sold after this point may not be exploitable right now.
+Switches sold after this point may only be exploitable if they are on firmware 4.1.0.
 This guide will include checking if your system is vulnerable.

 ........